4GeeksAcademy/react-tutorial-exercises/exercises/01.5-building-html-from-arrays/README.md

 # `01.5` Building from arrays

-But what if instead of the data being an object, we have an array?
-Like for example if we have an array of <li> we can include all of them into the document at once like this:
+With JSX you can also create arrays of HTML items.
+E.g: If we have an array of `<li>` we can include all of them into the document at once like this:

 ```jsx
 const namesInHTML = [